How Much Do Porcelain Veneers Cost in Nashville?

 How much do veneers cost per tooth in Nashville?

 Porcelain veneers run $1,800+ per tooth, depending on the material and how much the design has to correct.
 Composite veneers run $660 to $1,015 per tooth.
 A full upper smile of 6 to 8 porcelain veneers typically starts around $11,000.
-We give you a specific quote after we see your teeth and map the design at the consultation.
+A specific quote comes after an exam and a mapped design at the consultation.

 What’s the difference between composite and porcelain veneers?

-Composite veneers are shaped by hand from resin in one visit and cost less, but they wear and stain sooner (5 to 7 years).
+Composite veneers are shaped by hand from resin in one visit and cost less, but they wear and stain sooner, so plan on 5 to 7 years.
 Porcelain veneers are custom-made in a lab, take two to three visits, cost more, and last 10 to 15 years or longer with better stain resistance.
 Composite suits one or two teeth on a budget.
 Porcelain suits a lasting full-smile redesign.

 Should I get dental bonding or veneers?